Also known as: Transthoracic needle aspiration and Percutaneous needle aspiration

-A lung needle biopsy is performed when there is an abnormal condition near the surface of the lung, in the lung itself, or on the chest wall.
+A lung needle biopsy is done when there is an abnormal condition near the surface of the lung, in the lung itself, or on the chest wall.
 Most often, it is done to rule out cancer.
-The biopsy is usually performed after abnormalities appear on chest x-ray or CT scan.
+The biopsy is usually done after abnormalities appear on a chest x-ray or CT scan.

-In a normal test, the tissues are normal and there is no growth of bacteria, viruses, or fungi if a culture is performed.
+In a normal test, the tissues are normal and there is no cancer or growth of bacteria, viruses, or fungi if a culture is performed.

 Sometimes, a collapsed lung (pneumothorax) occurs after this test.
 A chest x-ray will be done to check for this.
 The risk is higher if you have certain lung diseases such as emphysema.
 Usually, a collapsed lung after a biopsy does not need treatment.
-However, if the pneumothorax is large or does not improve, a chest tube may need to be inserted to expand your lung.
+But if the pneumothorax is large or does not improve, a chest tube is inserted to expand your lung.